 - Relaxation of building constraints on green belt land – permitted allocation of appropriate small-scale sites in the green belt specifically for Starter Homes, designed for young families.

-- Government to provide £5bn to stimulate housebuilding projects – £2 billion to accelerate construction for homes on publicly owned land, £1 billion of short term loans to small housebuilders and £2 billion of long term funding for infrastructure to deliver up to 200,000 homes.
+- Government to provide £5 billion to stimulate housebuilding projects – £2 billion to accelerate construction of homes on publicly owned land, £1 billion of short term loans to small housebuilders and £2 billion of long term funding for infrastructure to deliver up to 200,000 homes.

 - Local Authority land release – unlocking large housing sites

 - Government's Housing White Paper – plans for 'presumption that brownfield land is suitable for development', higher densities in urban locations with good transport links, better local plans, help for public sector landowners with remediation and infrastructure costs, larger Local Authority planning teams, removing unnecessary planning conditions, address skills shortage, reduce time taken for s106 and CIL agreements, encourage modern construction methods, Help to Buy to continue until at least 2021, £7bn affordable homes programme to build 225,000 affordable homes in this parliament.

 Implications for Inland Homes